iBridges-for-iRODS/iBridges/docs/source/metadata.rst

 Add metadata
 ------------
-To add metadata, you always need to provide a key and a value, the unit is optional and can be left out.
+To add metadata, you always need to provide a key and a value, the units are optional and can be left out.

 .. code-block:: python